-- 5.1 A Member commits a criminal offence if, without reasonable excuse, you: - 5.1.1 fail to notify the Monitoring Officer of any DPI within 28 days of election; - 5.1.2 fail to disclose a DPI at a meeting if it is not on the register; - 5.1.3 fail to notify the Monitoring Officer within 28 days of a DPI that is not on the register that you have disclosed to a meeting; - 5.1.3 participate in any discussion or vote on a matter in which you have a DPI (including taking a decision as an Executive Member acting alone); - 5.1.4 as an executive Member discharging a function acting alone, and having a DPI in such a matter, fail to notify the Monitoring Officer within 28 days of the interest; and
+5.1 A Member commits a criminal offence if, without reasonable excuse, you - 5.1.1 fail to notify the Monitoring Officer of any DPI within 28 days of election;

-- 5.1.5 knowingly or recklessly provide information that is false or misleading in notifying the Monitoring Officer of a DPI or in disclosing such interest to a meeting. - 5.2 The criminal penalties available to a court are to impose a fine not exceeding level 5 on the standard scale and disqualification from being a Councillor for a maximum of 5 years.
+- 5.1.2 fail to disclose a DPI at a meeting if it is not on the register; - 5.1.3 fail to notify the Monitoring Officer within 28 days of a DPI that is not on the register that you have disclosed to a meeting; - 5.1.3 participate in any discussion or vote on a matter in which you have a DPI; and - 5.1.4 knowingly or recklessly provide information that is false or misleading in notifying the Monitoring Officer of a DPI or in disclosing such interest to a meeting. - 5.2 The criminal penalties available to a court are to impose a fine not exceeding level 5 on the standard scale and disqualification from being a Councillor for a maximum of 5 years.